xMartin/php-introduction/04_objects_and_classes.md

 # Objects and Classes

-Modern PHP relies heavily on an object oriented style of structuring code.
+Modern PHP relies heavily on an object oriented style for structuring code.
 You'll find this style in many libraries, frameworks and projects.

 ## What is an object?